 Lack of Permanent Results – Fraxel™ laser or other treatments may not completely improve or prevent future skin disorders, lesions, or wrinkles.
 No technique can reverse the signs of skin ageing.

-Unsatisfactory Result – There is the possibility of an unsatisfactory result from these procedures.
+Unsatisfactory Result – There is always the possibility of an unsatisfactory result from skin rejuvenation treatments or skin resurfacing treatments.
 Laser treatment procedures may result in unacceptable visible deformities, skin slough, loss of function, and permanent colour changes in the skin.
 You may be disappointed with the final result from Fraxel™ laser treatments.

-Medical Aid / Insurance – Fees for cosmetic procedures are not covered by Medical Aids / Insurances.
+Medical Aid / Insurance – Fees for cosmetic procedures like skin rejuvenation treatments or skin resurfacing treatments are not covered by Medical Aids / Insurances.
 Any expenses incurred following a cosmetic procedure, such as hospitalization or treatment of complications, are not usually covered by their policies.

 Additional Treatment or Surgery Necessary – There are many variable conditions, which influence the long-term result of laser skin treatments.
 Even though risks and complications occur infrequently, the risks cited are the ones that are particularly associated with these procedures.
 Other complications and risks can occur but are even more uncommon.
 Should complications occur, additional surgery or other treatments may be necessary.
 The practice of medicine and surgery is not an exact science.
 Although good results are expected, there is no guarantee or warranty expressed or implied as to the results that may be obtained.